Skip to the main content.

 What Kind of Filters Are We Talking About?

 When we mention clogged diesel fuel filters, what kind of filters are we speaking of?
-In a general sense we could be applying these principles to any kind of filter used in the diesel storage, distribution and combustion system.
-These causes can apply to all of these.
-But we also acknowledge that not all filters are affected equally by all things.
+Not all filters are affected equally by all things.

 Fixing The Problem